hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Managed Kubernetes Cluster to create.
+* `name` - (Required) The name of the Kusto Cluster to create.
 Changing this forces a new resource to be created.

-* `location` - (Required) The location where the Managed Kubernetes Cluster should be created.
+* `location` - (Required) The location where the Kusto Cluster should be created.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the Resource Group where the Managed Kubernetes Cluster should exist.
+* `resource_group_name` - (Required) Specifies the Resource Group where the Kusto Cluster should exist.
 Changing this forces a new resource to be created.

 * `sku` - (Required) A `sku` block as defined below.